cgenevier/ERP-XTTN/README.md

 A single multi-head self-attention layer (H = 4 heads, d_h = 16) with pre-layer-normalization and residual connection refines the patch embeddings, allowing patches to share temporal context before cross-attention.

-**3. Prototype Construction (per fold)**
+**3. Prototype Construction (per fold, per training phase)**

-Before training each LOSO fold, K = 4 ERP prototypes are extracted from the grand-average difference wave (error minus correct) on the Cz detection channel:
+For each LOSO fold, K = 4 ERP prototypes are extracted from the grand-average difference wave (error minus correct) on the Cz detection channel.
+This is done once in Phase 1 (train split) and again in Phase 2 (full training pool):

 - The difference wave is Gaussian-smoothed (σ = 2 samples) and an alternating-polarity peak detector finds the P1–Ne–Pe–LateN chain (positive–negative–positive–negative) that maximizes total prominence.
 - Window boundaries expand from each peak to neighboring zero-crossings, clamped to [40, 200] ms width.